Volume I: The Books of the Sun and Moon

 You have them!
 You have the Books of the Sun and Moon!” the voice hissed.

 In the blink of an eye, I stood back in the pyramid.
-No time had passed.

-The sharp talons of the sizable bird sunk into his arms as he raised them for protection.
-The clawing and scraping drove him against the edge of the altar.
-He swung at the bird to no avail then tried to reach for his gun.
-I carry my cane to help me move about but also for defense.
+I don’t just carry my cane to help me move about.
 Inside the oak sheath is a solid silver sabre released by twisting the diamond studded pommel.
 I stepped to the side, drew it, and in one flick of my massive wrist slashed the crow diagonally from wing to foot.

 “Look out!”
-I shouted.
+I cried.

 The Chief and I got to our feet.
 Me taking a little longer, and certain I would have bruises for a week.
 Nothing remained of the crow but a black, sooty puddle deliquescing into air and water.